bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 Should support all boilers using the EMS databus.
 This includes most Bosch boiler brands like Nefit, Buderus, Worcester and some Junkers.
 Datagrams containing status updates are periodically sent out by the boiler with source ID 0x08.
 You only need to listen in.
-No data requests are needed for most boilers.<br>
+No data requests are needed for *most* boilers (But some only send the status automatically at boot).<br>
 However, several types of data are only send when the specific device on the bus is polled.
 For this you need to write to the bus.

 **Writing to the EMS bus:**